What kinds of personal information do the School collect and how does the School collect it?

-Sending and storing information overseas: The School may disclose personal information about an individual to overseas recipients, for instance, to facilitate a school exchange.
+Sending information overseas: The School may disclose personal information about an individual to overseas recipients, for instance, when storing personal information with 'cloud' service providers which are situated outside Australia or to facilitate a school exchange.
 However, the School will not send personal information about an individual outside Australia without:

 - obtaining the consent of the individual (in some cases this consent will be implied); or